 Simply put, an ERP solution replaces multiple, disconnected systems.
 It links all areas of a business and typically includes accounting, financial, CRM, supply chain, inventory, and manufacturing applications (and more).
 Such a single-system solution collects, stores, and synchronizes data, making information accessible to everyone in an organization in real time.
 It also streamlines business processes, promotes data-rich strategies, and increases overall efficiency.
 You’ve probably read these points before if you’re researching ERP prices.

-A general search for the cost of an ERP system—or, more precisely, an ERP implementation—will return some good estimates.
+As to whether an ERP is expensive, a general search for ERP pricing—or, more precisely, for ERP implementation pricing—will return some good estimates.
 Based on data from 1,338 ERP projects, Software Path research says an ERP implementation will cost, on average, $8,265 per user.
 (Quick note: Acumatica does not charge per user.)

 This price may or may not be true for your business, but it does show what to expect as you contemplate an ERP budget.

 There are various factors to consider when creating an ERP budget, many of which are common no matter what system you choose.
 You’ll need to think about: